beingfranklin/404-Redirection-into-Search/README.md

 This Script Redirects the current page/blog to another Blog/Site or same Blog/Site.
 That page will display the search result for the Blog Post Title.

 ## Note
  This is not a 301 redirection method.
-Its just for making easy for user to get to that post easily without any problem.
+Its just for making easy for user to get to that post easily without any problem from a 404 page.

 ## Benefits